📣

 Invite users to or remove users from an organization, and edit organization roles of users.

-All the permissions of Project Owner for all projects in the organization.
+All the permissions of Project Owner for all projects in the organization, and all the permissions of TiDB X instance roles for all TiDB X instances in the organization.

 Create projects with Customer-Managed Encryption Key (CMEK) enabled.